fand/veda/README.md

 ```

 Then save it and hit `ctrl-enter` to run it.
-glsl-livecoder will show the result on the background.
+VEDA will show the result on the background.

 See [examples](./examples/shader1.frag) for actual usage.

 ### Vertex Shaders

-glsl-livecoder also supports vertex shaders like [vertexshaderart.com](https://vertexshaderart.com/).
+VEDA also supports vertex shaders like [vertexshaderart.com](https://vertexshaderart.com/).

 Vertex shaders must be named like `*.vert`.
 Create a file `foo.vert` like this: